Document Type : RESEARCH PAPER

 Objectives: We aimed to assess the impact of post-reduction radiographic evaluation on treatment decisions by fellowship-trained hand and general orthopedic surgeons.
 We also evaluated the trend in distal radius fracture treatment between hand surgeons and general orthopedic surgeons.

-Methods: We collected postero-anterior (PA) and lateral radiographs of a consecutive series of 72 patients with six potential treatment options, to be reviewed by the surgeons in three steps.
-First, they reviewed the patients' age, sex, laterality, hand dominance and pre-reduction radiographs.
-Two weeks later, they reviewed post-reduction PA and lateral radiographs of the same patients in different order.
-Finally, after another two weeks, they reviewed the pre-reduction and post-reduction PA and Lateral radiographs of the patients simultaneously.
+Methods: We collected postero-anterior (PA) and lateral radiographs of a consecutive series of 72 patients with six potential treatment options to be reviewed by the surgeons in three steps.
+First, they reviewed the patients' age, sex, laterality, hand dominance, and pre-reduction radiographs.
+Two weeks later, they reviewed the same patients’ post-reduction PA and lateral radiographs in different order.
+Finally, after another two weeks, they reviewed the patients' pre-reduction and post-reduction PA and lateral radiographs simultaneously.

 Conclusion: Although there is a significant trend among hand surgeons toward internal fixation for distal radius fractures, there is great variance among hand surgeons and general orthopedic surgeons about the recommended treatment method for distal radius fractures.
 Additionally, post-reduction radiographs did not improve variation among surgeons.